Lebanon's PM says IMF talks progressing well | Law-Order

 - Lebanon

-Lebanon's Prime Minister Najib Mikati said on Monday that preliminary talks with the International Monetary Fund were advancing well.
+Lebanon's Prime Minister Najib Mikati said on Monday that preliminary talks with the International Monetary Fund were advancing well and a revised financial recovery plan would be complete by the end of November.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)